3 Entry-Level Interior Design Resume Examples for 2024

 2. Don’t get too colorful

-• It’s easy to get swept up in making things look beautiful when you’re into interior design, but opt for a more understated look when building your resume.
+• It’s easy to get swept up in making things look beautiful when you’re into interior design, but opt for a more understated look when building a resume.
 Readability comes before creative color or font choices!

 3. Keep that objective fresh